{alt_text_cv}

 How to Use

 Lion’s mane is available over the counter as a supplement and as a food product.
-Clinical trials have tested up to 3 grams of Lion’s mane per day [1; 2].
-These supplements were derived from the fruiting body of the mushroom.
-However, different studies have tested different preparations of the mushroom (e.g. the fruiting body, mycelium, etc.), and Lion’s mane supplements sold over the counter are prepared in different ways.
+Clinical trials have tested up to 3 grams of Lion’s mane (derived from the fruiting body of the mushroom) per day [1; 2]; however, dosage has not been established for any indication.
+Different studies have tested different preparations of the mushroom (e.g. the fruiting body, mycelium, etc.), and Lion’s mane supplements sold over the counter are prepared using various methods of processing and extraction, which can yield extracts with variable levels of individual bioactive compounds [13].

 Learn More